UNAR Holiday Hours

 What do I do if I fail a test?

-You have 3 attempts to pass both your knowledge and skill tests.
-While there is no waiting period between when you can retest, we strongly encourage students to review their test details in their TMU accounts and spend some time studying what they missed before retesting.
-Once you have paid your retest fee through your TMU account, you will be able to reschedule your testing appointment.
+You have 3 attempts to pass the written knowledge exam and 3 attempts to pass the manual skills exam.
+While there is no waiting period between when you can retest, we strongly encourage test candidates to review the test details in their TMU accounts and spend some time studying what they missed.

 What if English is my second language?